 Keep in mind that having less or no contingencies as a buyer can be risky, because if you don’t close, you will lose your earnest money deposit– so be careful you understand what you are doing before you start waiving these contingencies right and left.

-In multiple offer markets, listing agents are holding the house open for one or two weeks, and setting an offer deadline at the end, and collecting offers that come in, but not presenting them until the deadline, at which point they counter offer.
+In multiple offer markets, listing agents are really drawing things out, holding the house open for one or two weeks, and setting an offer deadline at the end, and collecting offers that come in, but not presenting them until the deadline, at which point they counter offer.
 Some buyers get really frustrated having to wait two weeks, then get countered, and have to wait another week, just to lose the property they want.
-This strategy will not get you the best price, however, in some situations I have seen it successfully take a property off the market before it’s offer deadline.
+This strategy wont get you the best price, however, in some situations I have seen it successfully take a property off the market before the offer deadline.
 You need an agent on the listing side who is receptive to it, some agents will refuse to present offers (even though they are suppose to) until the deadline no matter what price they are.
 However, as an agent myself, I can’t resist showing a seller a really good offer when I get it.
-Like the Godfather movies, you have to write the seller “an offer they can’t refuse”.
+Like in the Godfather movies, you have to “make an offer they can’t refuse”.
 If you are successful you can head the property off at the pass, and take it off the market before weeks go by.